MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/output.rst

 The residual phase is the argument of the coherently summed (weighted), counter-rotated visibility at the peak SBD lag.
-Note that this is done over the visibility array after the polarization product has been selected or a summation over pol-products has been peformed (p'=0), thus:
+Note that this is done over the visibility array after the polarization product has been selected or a summation over pol-products has been performed :math:`(p'=0)`, thus:

 .. math::